Category - Politics

 Congress Fails to Investigate or Punish War Profiteering

-Wednesday, October 25, 2006 by Center for Popular Economics
+Wednesday, October 25, 2006

-Categories: Fiscal Policy, Militarism, News, Political Economy, Politics
+Categories: News, Fiscal Policy, Militarism, Political Economy, Politics

 The following post is the text of a radio commentary I (Mike Meeropol) delivered over WAMC radio in early October.